josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 I suspect few users regularly, if ever, check all of those boxes.

-I further suspect most who do are themselves developers, or are otherwise deliberately running every setting through its paces just for the sake of testing.
+I further suspect most who do are either already highly knowledgeable in this area, or are just deliberately running every setting through its paces for the sake of testing.
+(Personally, testing scenarios are the only times I can ever remember clicking the "system" option.)

 Regardless, because people seem to skip over this point, I think it's worth reiterating once more: **this doesn't mean we should never use a three-state toggle**.
 They have their place, and context is important.
 I (and Dr. Verou, and others who favor two-state toggles) are completely in favor of three-state where it makes sense.